Inspiring Worship

 While the structure of our services is consistent, we have many "special" Shabbatot, including:

-- Shabbat dinners - Offered every six to eight weeks, Covid restrictions permitting.
+• Shabbat dinners - Offered every six to eight weeks.
 These fill up quickly, so be sure to book early if you are staying for the dinner.

-- Special guest speakers - We regularly welcome speakers on a variety of themes and topics throughout the year.
-This year, we have hosted speakers on the topic of healthy relationships, disability inclusion, the Progressive movement in Israel, Holocaust remembrance, and more.
+• Special guest speakers - We regularly welcome speakers on a variety of themes and topics throughout the year.
+We have hosted speakers on the topic of healthy relationships, disability inclusion, the Progressive movement in Israel, Holocaust remembrance, and more.
 Our guest speakers have included members of our own shul, as well as representatives of the NSW Jewish Board of Deputies, Centenary of ANZAC Jewish Program, United Israel Appeal, the Israel Study Tour, and government dignitaries.

 What should I wear?